George Prevost: Service as Governor-in-Chief of British North America

-On 4 July 1811, Prvost became a lieutenant-general outside of Nova Scotia, and was appointed as commander-in-chief of British forces in North America.
+On 4 July 1811, Prevost became a lieutenant-general outside of Nova Scotia, and was appointed as commander-in-chief of British forces in North America.
 On 21 October, he was appointed to be the governor-in-chief of British North America (Captain-General and Governor-in-Chief in and over the Provinces of Upper-Canada, Lower-Canada, Nova Scotia, and New-Brunswick, and their several Dependencies, Vice-Admiral of the same, Lieutenant-General and Commander of all His Majesty’s Forces in the said Provinces of Lower-Canada and Upper-Canada, Nova Scotia and New-Brunswick, and their several Dependencies, and in the islands of Newfoundland, Prince Edward, Cape Breton and the Bermudas, &c. &c. &c.
 Beneath Prevost, the staff of the British Army in the Provinces of Nova-Scotia, New-Brunswick, and their Dependencies, including the Islands of Newfoundland, Cape Breton, Prince Edward and Bermuda were under the Command of Lieutenant-General Sir John Coape Sherbrooke.
 Below Sherbrooke, the Bermuda Garrison was under the immediate control of the Governor of Bermuda, Major-General George Horsford).
 As commander-in-chief, he took over the presidency and administration of Lower Canada from Thomas Dunn on 14 September.
 He would remain the president of Lower Canada until 15 July 1812.
 During his time as commander-in-chief, he was focused on ensuring the military security of the Atlantic colonies.

 Prevost was worried about the disposition of Canadians if a war started involving British North America and tried to conciliate Canadian political leaders, who had been disappointed by the partisan alliance between Craig and the British oligarchy.
 The leader of the Canadian party, Pierre-Stanislas Bédard, was opposed by several people trying to gain his position, and Prevost exploited the rivalry.
 In 1812, Bédard, losing his motivation for continuing as leader, was given a judgeship in an area of British North America from which he could not have a major influence over the general political system.
 Prevost worked with the moderate Louis-Joseph Papineau, treating him as the leader.
 Prevost also nominated five Canadians to be appointed to the Legislative Council between 1811 and 1815, an unusual move as Canadians had usually been excluded from being appointed since 1798.
 In a report to the Colonial Office, Prevost said that he wanted to create a Legislative Council "possessed of the consideration of the country, from a majority of its members being independent of the government", in order to transfer to it "the political altercations which have been hitherto carried on by the governor in person."